 Ensure your customers are real.
 Schedule a free demo here.

 What Can Make Your Digital Identity Vulnerable?

 The data over public Wi-Fi is often unsecured and unencrypted.
-Since on open free Wi-Fi networks, hackers can position themselves between you and the connection point; you should use such networks carefully.
+Hackers can position themselves on open, free Wi-Fi networks between you and the connection point.
+That’s why you should use such networks carefully.

-Not every website makes adequate efforts to keep the digital identity of its user’s safe & secured.
-If you often do online shopping or visit a website that requires you to share your digital identity, make sure it is reputable and uses an SSL certificate.
+Not every website makes adequate efforts to keep the digital identity of its users safe and secure.
+If you often do online shopping or visit a marketplace that requires you to share your digital identity, make sure it is reputable and uses an SSL certificate.